rmrsk/EBGeometry/docs/_sources/Implementation.rst.txt

    sdf.translate({1,0,0});
    sdf.rotate(90, 0);

-Note that if the transformations are to be applied, the implementation of ``signedDistance(...)`` must transform the input point (as in the examples above).
+Note that if the transformations are to be applied, the implementation of ``signedDistance(...)`` must transform the input point, as shown in the examples above.

 .. _Chap:AnalyticSDF: